aarondwi/antri/README.md

 1. using http as protocol (fasthttp) -> pull model
 2. individual commit/reject
 3. durability/at least once delivery (with task timeout)
-4. task scheduling/visibility, e.g. how many seconds from now before the task can be retrieved
+4. task scheduling/visibility, e.g. how many seconds from commit before the task can be retrieved

 To Do:
 ------------------------------------------------------

 1. snapshot, for recovery -> following redis model

+    * also need to use segmented log, so can skip checking faster

 2. optional dead letter queue
 3. optional cluster (raft / lock-service based)
 4. docs how to use